EddieTheEd/Obsidian-Vault/002_Notes/Chemistry Test 2 Objectives.md

 *Properties of Matter*

-9. Define what is meant by a pure substance, and describe their common properties, including melting and boiling points, hardness and density.
+9. ==Define what is meant by a pure substance, and describe their common properties, including melting and boiling points, hardness and density.==
-10. State and compare the characteristics of homogenous and heterogeneous substances.
+10. ==State and compare the characteristics of homogenous and heterogeneous substances.==
-11. Distinguish between pure substances (elements and compounds), homogenous mixtures and heterogeneous mixtures.
+11. ==Distinguish between pure substances (elements and compounds), homogenous mixtures and heterogeneous mixtures.==
-12. Explain the relationship between the identity and relative amounts of substances in a solution, and its properties.
+12. ==Explain the relationship between the identity and relative amounts of substances in a solution, and its properties.==
-13. Explain how differences in physical properties of substances in a mixture can be used to separate them.
+13. ==Explain how differences in physical properties of substances in a mixture can be used to separate them.==
-14. Describe a range of separating techniques, and explain which physical property is utilised in the method of separation, including: filtration, decanting, use of separating funnel, recrystallization, distillation and fractional distilation. [[Review Note 1]]
+14. Describe a range of separating techniques, and explain which physical property is utilised in the method of separation, including: filtration, decanting, use of separating funnel, recrystallisation, distillation and fractional distillation. [[Review Note 1]]
 15. **Use knowledge of separating techniques to devise methods to separate mixtures of substances**
 16.  *Conduct experimental separation techniques safely, competently and methodically.*